Toni Pearen: Music career

 After leaving E Street, Pearen became a success in the Australian Dance Pop scene in 1992 and 1993, scoring two consecutive top 10 ARIA Gold certified hits with "In Your Room" and "I Want You".
 A year later, between 1994 and 1995 two less successful singles were released, "Walkaway Lover" and "Joy".
 Pearen's 1994 album Intimate was well received by critics, but peaked at number 56 in Australia.

 From 1995 to 2002, Pearen lived in Los Angeles, working as an actor, singer and songwriter.
 In 2002, she moved back to Australia, taking residence on Scotland Island, New South Wales.
 In early 2003 during an appearance on Who Wants to Be a Millionaire?, Pearen revealed she could be aiming to revive her music career in the near future.
 It was later revealed that part of the reason for her hiatus in the United States was to find the time to write new music.
 Although she has made musical performances at Carols by Candlelight in 2003 and ABBA Mania in 2006, very little of any plans to return to music did not happen until August 2008 when a new untitled demo track appeared on Pearen's Official MySpace page.
 Later in September 2008 another new untitled demo was added.
 On 21 October 2008 The Daily Telegraph reported on plans that Pearen is considering to start work on her long-awaited follow up album to 1994's Intimate, with achieving Top 5 on Dancing with the Stars as her inspiration.

 In 2022, Pearen made her long-awaited return to the music industry and released a song called "1972".
 This was inspired by Pearen celebrating her 50th birthday in 2022 and how the world has evolved since her birth year of 1972.
+It and a subsequent single "Whatever Will Be" were collaborations with Pipi Le Oui and feature on the Two Tribes compilation Two Tribes 2021-2025.